 Although any ride is bound to be fun, take the later trams to see the Christmas lights in their full glory.
 The big hotels and Christmas markets that line the route look particularly good once the sun begins to disappear.

 How to get to the old timer tram

 Karlsplatz is a big station, so look for the Old Timer stop near the Otto Wagner Pavilion.
 That’s where the pink Manner tram (another traditional Advent and Easter opportunity) also normally departs when available.
 All the stops around the route are well connected to the normal public transport network.

 Karlsplatz is on the U1, U2 and U4 subway lines, Schwedenplatz on the U1 and U4, and Schottentor on the U2.
 The Rathausplatz stop is close to Schottentor or the Rathaus subway station (also U2).

 If you prefer trams, then the 1, 2, D, 62, and 71 lines all go to the Karlsplatz or Oper/Karlsplatz stops.
 The 1, D and 71 serve both Schottentor and Rathausplatz, while the 1 and 2 lines stop at Schwedenplatz.

 And if you’re looking for even more seasonal joy after a ride, two of the stops have major Christmas markets attached.
-Karlsplatz is the most artistic of all the city’s seasonal markets.
+Karlsplatz can rightly claim to be the most artistic of all the city’s seasonal markets.
 And the Christkindlmarkt at the Rathausplatz is Vienna’s biggest and most famous.